kushidesign/kushi/README.md

  ;; Optional.
 Name of generated css file.
 Defaults to kushi.css.
  ;; :css-filename "my-kushi-styles.css"

- ;; If this is defined it will prepend to selectors as parent element.
+ ;; If this is defined it will prepend to selectors as ancestor element.
  ;; Useful for scoping.
- ;; :parent :#my-target-div
+ ;; :ancestor :#my-target-div

  ;; If this is defined it will use this plus call-site supplied :ident ;; for classnames, instead of auto-generated hash.